Parking changes announced for Tilford Elementary

 All in attendance agreed that the safety of students crossing E 13th Street before and after school was the most important thing.
 The matter was discussed after concerns about the safety of students had been raised by community members.

-Earlier this fall, the Vinton Shellsburg school district did some paving on school grounds and asked for no parking on either side of the street in from the school during that time.
+Earlier this fall, the Vinton Shellsburg school district did some paving on school grounds and asked for no parking on either side of the street in front of the school during that time.

 “We had some parents who parked on the avenues instead of in the street, but many came through the line,” Reeves said.
 Reeves shared that the school district did have staff members at the intersections of 4th and 6th Avenue to help students with crossing the street.
 “But there are times when students may cut between cars to cross the street, and anyone driving may not see the student.”